 The A-Level course is one which contains a lot of variety and will have something for everyone.
 Preparation for the two written exams is undertaken practically as well as exploration of practitioners and development of the examined performance; Drama can offer a release of stress and a different approach which can be very valuable to students and help their overall success.
 The performance text changes each year and is tailored to suit the group.
 We also aim for different styles of work in the practitioners we study which are Bertolt Brecht and either Constantine Stanislavski or Steven Berkoff.
 We will take you to the theatre as well as enabling you to put on your own productions.

-Recent Theatre visits have included – 2:22 a ghost story, the curious incident of the dog in the nighttime and blood brothers.
+Recent Theatre visits have included – 2:22 a ghost story, the curious incident of the dog in the nighttime blood brothers and War Horse.

 Those with an interest in textiles or design could do Drama A-Level but follow the designer route making costumes or sets for performances rather than acting in them.